 In the wake of cannabis’ ongoing legalization in the West, cannabidiol (or CBD) has been enjoying a huge rise in popularity.
 Due to cannabis’ history of illegality in modern times, CBD and other cannabinoids have not been studied as extensively as they should be.
 Fortunately, science is beginning to catch up.
-More research is needed, but there is evidence to suggest that CBD could be used for a wide range of medicinal purposes: to reduce pain, reduce inflammation, fight insomnia, reduce anxiety, and treat some forms of epilepsy, among other things.
+More research is needed, but there is evidence to suggest that CBD could be used for a wide range of medicinal purposes: to reduce pain, reduce inflammation, fight insomnia, reduce anxiety, and treat some forms of epilepsy, among other things (and we haven’t even touched on CBD topicals yet).

 One of CBD’s most well-known and well-documented effects is pain relief, so it makes sense that many consumers are turning to CBD and cannabis to help alleviate arthritis pain.
 Arthritis is, unfortunately, very common – 15.3% of all Canadians older than 12 have been diagnosed with the condition.
 Anecdotal evidence found on message boards such as Reddit show that many arthritis sufferers have found relief by using CBD topicals, while others experience little to no effect.
 Evidently, it isn’t a solution that works for everyone.
 But, what do we know for sure?